apes-suite/musubi/paper.md

 It is working on an octree mesh that is linearized by a (Morton) space-filling curve and uses efficient data structures allowing adaptive parallel simulations.

-Musubi offers several collision kernels (BGK, MRT, HRR, Cumulant) and is designed to deal with huge meshes (billions of lattices) efficiently.
+Musubi is designed to deal with huge meshes (billions of lattices) and complex geometries on large computing systems efficiently.
+It can be used for a wide range of application areas from electrodialysis [@Masilamani:2020] over biomedical problems [@Jain:2016] to aero-acoustic simulations [@Hasert:2013].

 It is written in Fortran, with language constructs from Fortran 2003.